codechenx/academic-resume/content/authors/admin/_index.md

 highlight_name: false
 ---

-Xiuqiang(Stephen) Chen is a Ph.D student of systems biology and bioinformatics at the Hans Knöll Institute.
-His research interest focus on computational biology.
+I'm a Ph.D student of systems biology and bioinformatics at the Hans Knöll Institute.
+My research interest focus on computational biology.